Activity

 • Make it fun do something you enjoy.
 When the experience is satisfying, you don’t need another motivation.

 • Exercise with others – you’re more likely to enjoy it and stick with it if you team up with someone else.
+Get your partner involved so you can aim for an active lifestyle together.

 • Commit to a long-term plan – the real benefits will play out over a lifetime.